zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 Before integration, we need to split MFEs out first.
 Given the business above, there are many reasonable approaches to splitting MFEs out.
 We recommend splitting MFEs via different user experiences.
 There are three user experiences, which are located in three-tab views:

-- Users can search, filter and browser restaurants  - `Browse MFE`
+- Users can search, filter, and browser restaurants  - `Browse MFE`
 - Users can order food in each restaurant - `RestaurantOrder MFE`
-- Users should have an about screen that shows the user profile, order history and payment options. - `About MFE`
+- Users should have an about screen that shows the user profile, order history, and payment options. - `About MFE`

 It will be split into 3 MFEs and 1 shell app.